Boundary value problems and Hardy spaces for elliptic systems with block structure: The Lp -realization of a sectorial operator in L2

 \begin{rem} The assumption with $\mu = \pi$ simply means that $T$ satisfies $\|(1+t^2 T)^{-1}f\|_p \lesssim \|f\|_p$ for all $f \in \L^p \cap \L^2$ and all $t>0$. \end{rem}

 The operator $T_p$ is usually called \emph{$\L^p$-realization} of $T$.
-We have tried to avoid passing to an $\L^p$-realization whenever possible, but knowing that we always can turns out helpful when dealing with abstract results that do not need a distinguished space such as $\L^2$ to start with.
+We have tried to avoid passing to an $\L^p$-realization whenever possible, but knowing that we always can, turns out helpful when dealing with abstract results that do not need a distinguished space such as $\L^2$ to start with.
 One such example is Theorem~\ref{thm: Le Merdy}.

 Condition~\eqref{eq0: consistent operator} is obviously necessary for the existence of a $\L^p$-realization with consistent resolvents as in \eqref{eq1: consistent operator} and the latter uniquely determines $T$.
-We also obtain consistency of $T_p$ and $T$, whereas consistency of general invertible operators does not imply consistency of their inverses, compare with the discussion in Section~\ref{subsec: Hodge decomposition}.
+We also obtain consistency of $T_p$ and $T$, whereas consistency of general invertible operators does not imply consistency of their inverses, compare with the discussion below Definition~\ref{def: Hodge interval}.

 \begin{proof} By \eqref{eq0: consistent operator} we can define $R(z)$ as the extension by density of $(z-T)^{-1}$ to $\L^p$.
-Then $(z R(z))_{z \in \IC \setminus \S_{\mu}^+}$ is a uniformly bounded family in $\L^p$ with the property
+Then $(z R(z))_{z \in \IC \setminus \cl{\S_{\mu}^+}}$ is a uniformly bounded family in $\L^p$ with the property

 We claim that for $f \in \L^p$ we have

 Indeed, since $T$ is sectorial in $\L^2$, the limits exist strongly in $\L^2$ if $f \in \L^p \cap \L^2$, see \cite[Prop.~2.1.1(a)]{Haase}.
 The extension then follows by uniform boundedness and density.